Axylos/test/README.md

 Today we'll be taking a deep dive into full-stack _crud_ with Express and React with a focus on Create and Edit.
 This is a tall order in one day, but it'll be well worth it at the end.
 This lesson comes pre-packaged with an existing app that can be used as a reference as well as providing a basis to hack on additional features.

+You will be browsing and adding to a non-trivial codebase.
+When making changes, try to verify as quickly as possible that your code is error free and does not have any invalid syntax.
+After ensuring that things are working consider committing your code.
+If you break something, and just need an escape hatch you can reset to the last commit or in extreme cases just re-clone down the repo and start from scratch.
+Things should be modular enough that you won't lose too much critical work.

 As a rough guide, the `Book` resource has been more or less built out but the `Author` resource has not (since the latter is a bit simpler).
 We'll be glancing at `Book` as a rough guide for how to build out the rest of `Author`.

 ## Step 0 The Code